 Teaching can be an impactful outlet for physicians wanting to leverage their medical expertise and inspire the next generation of care providers.
 Joining the faculty at a university, writing course curriculum, or developing CME programs could all be options for physicians in education.
 If you are open to research, teaching at a major university could be a compelling path, while community colleges and vocational schools often seek physicians for part-time teaching without research commitments.

 Corporate physician jobs and insurance medicine

 Corporate medicine jobs include working for pharmaceutical or health insurance companies.
-Corporate physicians and doctors working for insurance companies trade their lab coats for suits, but still leverage much of the medical expertise garnered throughout school and private practice.
-Health insurance physician jobs could entail conducting remote medical chart reviews or helping develop policy and guidelines for patient care.
+Corporate physicians and doctors working for insurance companies trade their lab coats for suits, but they still leverage much of the medical expertise garnered throughout school and private practice.
+Health insurance physician jobs could entail conducting remote medical chart reviews or helping develop policies and guidelines for patient care.
 Pharmaceutical physician jobs could support research and product development as well as advise on corporate growth strategy.

 Healthcare consulting is needed at the hospital level, for pharmaceutical companies, for physician groups and labs, at government agencies, for medical device companies, and for non-profits.
-As a healthcare consultant, you might advise on technology integration, mergers and acquisitions, financial management, research and product development, or healthcare consumption.
+As a healthcare consultant, you might advise on technology integration, mergers, and acquisitions, financial management, research and product development, or healthcare consumption.

 Expert health writers and editors are needed for textbook development, test prep materials, peer-review articles, pharmaceutical and medical device companies, and healthcare publications like magazines and websites.
 Medical writing can often be done remotely and on your own schedule, making it a good alternative for those looking for ultimate flexibility.